koarlchen/dxclrecorder/README.md

 ## Build and Run

 To build the application run `cargo build [--release]`.
 The application itself is not os dependent.
-For Linux the `musl` target can be used if for example problems between different glibc version occur (build and run happens on different machines).

 Before running the recorder adjust the configuration file to your needs.
 For a simple test just add a connection string to your preferred cluster server.
 Afterwards run the application.
 Now both the log information and the cluster spots will be printed to the console.